-It is important to be aware of the costs involved in buying or selling property.
-There can be costs associated with obtaining a mortgage e.g. survey fees, valuation fee, insurance etc. There are also legal fees to be considered and below is a guideline of our fees at John A. Sinnott & Co.
-Solicitors.
+It is important to be aware of the costs involved in buying property.
+It is not just the price of the property that needs to be considered.
+There can be costs associated with obtaining a mortgage e.g. survey fees, valuation fee, insurance etc. There are also legal fees to be considered and below is a guideline of these fees that are payable by the purchaser.

 Value of Property Rate